medusajs/medusa/docs/content/advanced/backend/feature-flags/toggle.md

 ---
 description: 'Learn how to toggle feature flags in the Medusa server.
-Feature flags guard experimental features in the Medusa server.
 This guide explains the steps required to toggle a feature flag.'
 ---

 # How to Toggle Feature Flags